cannawen/dota-gsi-discord-bot/development.md

 ## Logging
 - Use winston loggers from `log.ts`.
 New "labels" are created for loggers on the fly
-- Loggers use environment variables to determine log levels (it default to `info` if env variable is not set)
+- Loggers use environment variables to determine log levels (it defaults to `info` if env variable is not set)
+- Colors from @colors/colors may also be used to describe a label
 - See sample.env for usage example

 ## Architecture